InQBarna/ios-project-setup/README.md

     - `pod 'SwiftLint'`
     - `pod 'Firebase/Crashlytics'`
     - (OPTIONAL) `pod 'SwiftFormat/CLI'`
+6. Setup script should now be ready to be used:
 ```
-bundle exec pod init
-bundle exec pod install
+./scripts/setup.sh
 ```
-6. Setup fastlane
+7. Setup fastlane
-    - You need the apple account credentials and active
-    - This is an interactive step
+    - This is an interactive step (you need valid apple account credentials), just run
       - `bundle exec fastlane init`
-    - Select automate beta distribution
+      - Select 4.- Manual setup
-    - Asked for login to appstore, developer team, appstore id
     - After fastlane setup you may edit Fastlane to look like:
 ```
 import_from_git(url: 'http://gitlab.inqbarna.com/contrib/xcode-scripts.git',